Lake Tahoe Chapter, NSDAR, Historic Preservation Project

 It was Rosemary who pioneered the effort to launch a comprehensive ground-penetrating radar study.
 But the work wouldn’t come cheap: over $8,000 to survey multiple parcels and the street.

-Thanks to tireless efforts by Cyndy Brown-Carlson, chair of the Lake Tahoe DAR Chapter’s Historic Preservation Committee and chair of the Cemetery Support Committee, several groups finally came together to make this incredible project happen.
+Thanks to tireless efforts by Rosemary Manning, current Improvement Committee Chair, and Cyndy Brown-Carlson, past-chair of the Lake Tahoe DAR Chapter's Historic Preservation Committee, several groups finally came together to make this incredible project happen.
 A $3,000 grant from the El Dorado Community Fund was generously matched by the City of South Lake Tahoe.
-Cyndy's late husband, Len, made a generous donation to the cause; the DAR raised additional funding; and the California Tahoe Conservancy underwrote the portion of the survey for adjacent vacant lots they own.
+Cyndy's late husband, Len, made a generous $1000 donation to the cause; the DAR raised additional funding; and the California Tahoe Conservancy underwrote the portion of the survey for adjacent vacant lots they own.
 Before the actual GPR work began, members of the Kiwanis of Tahoe Sierra contributed their labor to clear the site of weeds and brush.

 Matt Turner, getting ready to mark a ground anomaly detected by his GPR unit, at Al Tahoe Pioneer Cemetery (June 20, 2020).